 About a 10-minute walk from Shiodome Station

-Hamarikyu Garden is flanked by the gleaming spires of the Shiodome business district on one side and Tokyo Bay on the other.
+Hamarikyu is flanked by the gleaming spires of the Shiodome business district on one side, and Tokyo Bay on the other.
 It’s also just a short walk from Tsukiji Outer Market.

 This is actually one of Tokyo’s most famous gardens, so the few dozen sakura trees here are just one of the highlights.
-It has several seawater ponds, a teahouse, and a spectacular 300-year-old pine tree.
+You’ll also find several seawater ponds, a teahouse, and a spectacular 300-year-old pine tree.
 If you’re in the area between February and the start of cherry season, go see the nanohana (rapeseed), one of Japan’s lesser-known spring blooms.

 12. Rikugien Garden